Meghan Trainor rediscovers her self-love as a new mom

 You didn't see your future as a pop star?

 I have to pinch myself every day and be like, "When is this dream going to end?" ...
-It's almost been ten years and I'm like, I'm invited to the Today Show.
+It's almost been 10 years and I'm like, I'm invited to the Today show.
 Like, are you sure?

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.